Shaddie has a menagerie of pets, including tarantulas, roaches, phasmids, and a small collection of snakes. She loves them all dearly.

 It is important to note the animal's subtle body postures in order to figure out what he may be telling you.
 If the tail is wagging slow and the animal is low to the ground or making hissing noises, this can be a sign of nervousness or fear and it means that the animal is much too grumpy and does not want to be picked up.
 Quick wagging is usually made from a gecko that is an aggressor, such as one who is bullying another or one who is hunting.

 It is perfectly normal behavior, but many geckos will outgrow it if kept alone, or will not exhibit it as often as they mature.

-5. My bearded dragon won't eat his salad!
+5. Why won't my bearded dragon eat his salad?